 - The ticket is assigned a category based on the type of issue (e.g., technical problem, account inquiry, feature request).

-- The ticket priority is set based on factors like urgency, impact on business operations, and service level agreements (SLAs).
+- Priority is set based on factors like urgency, impact on business operations, and service level agreements (SLAs).

 - The ticket is assigned to an appropriate team member based on expertise and workload.

-- Some organizations use a ticket triage process to ensure efficient assignment.
+- Some organizations use a triage process to ensure efficient assignment.

 - The assigned team member investigates the issue, gathering additional information if needed.